MarianoRico/SlideWiki_KG/README.md

-# Morph mappings that create the RDF from a SlideWiki mongodb
+# SlideWiki RDF Knowledge Graph
 There is a [cool page](https://marianorico.github.io/SlideWiki_KG) with the content of this document.

+This RDF KG is built by means of Morph mappings.

 ## About Morph
 Morph ([Morph-XR2RML](https://github.com/frmichel/morph-xr2rml)) is an implementation of [XR2RML](https://hal.archives-ouvertes.fr/hal-01141686).